Skip to main content Skip to footer

 1. Associate-level requirements

-Entry-level certifications typically require educational background equivalent to a high school diploma or associate degree.
+Entry-level certifications typically require an educational background equivalent to a high school diploma or an associate’s degree.
 Many programs also require 15-35 hours of project management education, which can be completed through online courses, workshops, or formal training programs.

 2. Basic exam preparation tips